hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/consensus-service.md

 - ```INVALID_TRANSACTION;```: The transaction specified is invalid
 - ```MESSAGE_SIZE_TOO_LARGE;```: The message size specified is too large
-- ```INVALID_TOPIC_ID;```: The topic ID specified is invalid todo add more responses here
+- ```INVALID_TOPIC_ID;```: The topic ID specified is invalid todo add the new custom fee related response codes

 ## Consensus Service Schema Implementation